tvankith/scroller-with-sticky-header/README.md

 # Scroller with Sticky Header

 This React component provides a scroller with a sticky header, allowing users to scroll through content horizontally while keeping the header fixed at the top of the section.
-See [example](https://65cf9b0ccca8d3df5beff2f8-cixueabbhq.chromatic.com/?path=/story/scroll--scroll-example)
+See [Codesandbox example](https://codesandbox.io/p/devbox/horizontal-scroll-with-sticky-header-y8mnpg)

 ## Installation